Chili Mac is a one-pot meal that mixes two comfort food favorites: chili and mac and cheese!

 How To Make Chili Mac

-5. Serve: Add your favorite toppings and enjoy!
+5. Serve: Add toppings and enjoy!

 Adding and cooking the pasta, then stirring in the cheese and letting it all cook together.